-When Ken Rose ’15 was sitting in Dr. David Lipani’s literature class at Lynchburg College, talking about Homer’s epic poem “The Odyssey,” little did he know that a few years later he’d launch a company named after one of the story’s main characters, Alcinous.
+When Ken Rose ’15 was sitting in Dr. David Lipani’s literature class at University of Lynchburg, talking about Homer’s epic poem “The Odyssey,” little did he know that a few years later he’d launch a company named after one of the story’s main characters, Alcinous.

 “I was doing some reading and it just came to me,” Rose, co-founder and chief scientific officer of Alcinous Pharmaceuticals, said.
 “That’s a good place to look for a name for a drug company.
 You have to have some deeper meaning for your company’s name, but more than that, it’s kind of inspiring.
 Alcinous was critical.
 Without him, Odysseus would never have gotten home to Ithaca.
 We’re helping cancer patients get out of the hospital and back home.
 It reflects our company’s mission.”